|Title:||Baseball Head Coach|

 While at the University of Maine (1972-76), Flaherty received his undergraduate degree in secondary education with a double major in history and math.
 He received a master’s degree in administration from Southern Maine in 1981.

 Following his graduation from UMaine, Flaherty accepted teaching and coaching positions at Deering High School in Portland.
-Flaherty guided the Rams from 1981-1985 and picked up state championship honors in 1983.
+Flaherty guided the Rams from 1981-1985 and won a state championship in 1983.
 In addition to coaching the baseball team at Deering, Flaherty also guided the Caldwell Post American Legion team from 1982-1985.
 Caldwell won the state championship and advanced to regional play in 1982 and 1984.

-Flaherty, his wife, Debbie, and their three children, Regina, Ryan and Regan, reside in Portland.
-Ryan was a sandwich-round pick (41st overall) of the Chicago Cubs in 2008 after spending three seasons at Vanderbilt University, and played last season with the Baltimore Orioles after being a Rule V draft pick.
+Flaherty and his wife, Debbie, have three grown children- Regina, Ryan and Regan - and reside in Portland.
+Ryan was a sandwich-round pick (41st overall) of the Chicago Cubs in 2008 after spending three seasons at Vanderbilt University, and is a member of the Baltimore Orioles after being a Rule V draft pick in 2012.
+Regan is a senior on the Western Kentucky University baseball team.

 The Flaherty Years